Crowdpark/crowdstats/README.md

 Crowdstats\System\Profiling
 ---------------------------

 Like the basic Info-Class.
 This is the fastest way to gather PHP profiling information.
+Profiling is only available if you have installed the extension via pecl as mentioned above.
+If the library is not installed, it won't crash your app.
+It will just ignore your requests.

 ***TODO list***
 ---------------